osrf-migration/srcsim-wiki/Finals Procedure.md

 # How to complete competition rounds

 1. Request a constellation by sending an email to `src-support@osrfoundation.org`.
 The email must include your team name and the rounds you want to complete.
+Additionally, the email must come from the team lead.
 Here is an example email:

         Constellation request